STAIRlab/opensees-gallery/content/en/examples/FrameCircle/index.md

 where $\vartheta$ parameterizes the rotation
 $\boldsymbol{\Lambda}(\xi) = \operatorname{Exp} \vartheta(\xi) \, \mathbf{E}_3$.

+The simulation uses a *single* load step with uniform meshes of 5 elements for the 2-node and 3-node variants of all formulations investigated by <cite key="perez2024nonlinear"></cite>.
+The solution requires only two iterations for each formulation matching the ideal performance reported by <cite key="simo1986threedimensional"></cite>.

+The tip displacements for the case $\lambda = 1/8$ are collected below.
 The displacements for $n=2$-node elements match exactly those reported by
 <cite key="ibrahimbegović1995computational"></cite> for both the natural `None`, and the
 logarithmic `Init`/`Incr` variants.